pablo-vc/Y/docs/README.md

 # Y - docs

-This repository contains the technical documentation and resources for the application.
+This folder contains the technical documentation and resources for the application.

 - The [en](./en/) folder includes the technical documentation and the project report in English.
 - The [es](./es/) folder contains the Spanish versions, as well as a document analyzing the project's impact on sustainability and employability.